Future developments in Singapore: Redevelopment of Clementi Stadium

+Redevelopment of ROM and ROMM Building

+To be temporarily relocated to Esplanade Mall while redevelopment works are ongoing, the existing site at Canning Rise housing the Registry of Marriages (ROM) and Registry of Muslim Marriages (ROMM) will be redeveloped and expanded with more modern venues for solemnisation such as rooftop and green spaces within and outside the building.
+The iconic pitched roof will also be recreated as part of the redevelopment works.

+Construction is set to be completed in 2028.

 Military/Security

 Tengah Airbase

 Paya Lebar Airbase is bound to be retired and freed up for commercial or residential use by 2030.
 As such, the aircraft will be moved to the newly expanded Tengah Airbase, which has already begun construction.
 The land surrounding the area has been recently acquired by the government, including cemeteries, graves and agricultural farms in the nearby area.
 More training areas and a second runway will be built.

 National Service (NS) Hub

 Officially ground-broken on 25 November 2019, the NS Hub, which occupies a land area of approximately nine hectares, will house the Central Manpower Base (CMPB), Military Medicine Institute (MMI), and a new Fitness Conditioning Centre to meet all the services that pre-enlistees and Operationally Ready National Servicemen (NSmen) need.
 The hub will also include an e-Mart for NSmen to stock up on their necessary NS equipment such as combat boots and admin t-shirts.

 Currently, pre-enlistees attend medical screenings at the CMPB located at Depot Road, and the MMI located at Kent Ridge for other specialist medical services.
 As for NSmen, they currently take their IPPT at various locations.
 However, with the NS Hub, national servicemen will not need to report to various locations across Singapore for different NS services.

 The NS Hub will also be utilising technology such as facial recognition, automation, and analytics to improve visitor experience.

 Other than NSmen, the public will also be able to use the facilities at the NS Hub.
-Some of the facilities include a food court, a childcare center, and an outdoor community area with a running track and football field.
+Some of the facilities include a 700-seat food court, a childcare center, and an outdoor community area with a running track and football field.
 The hub will also house the radio stations of Power 98 Love Songs and 88.3JIA for visitors to catch the DJs live on air.
 Studios will also be built for the public to enjoy performances.

-Set to be completed by 2023, the NS Hub will be directly accessible via an overhead bridge from Cashew MRT station along Upper Bukit Timah Road.
+Set to be opened in phases from 2025, the NS Hub will be directly accessible via an overhead bridge from Cashew MRT station along Upper Bukit Timah Road.
+It will also house the Singapore Armed Forces' second regional health hub for servicemen to undergo health screenings and dental and specialist treatments.